 • Provide a concise escalation history to health professionals to support their professional decision making.

 RESTORE2TM makes National Early Warning Scores (NEWS2) accessible to care and nursing homes through the use of soft signs of deterioration.
-It includes a communication and escalation protocol developed with GP’s, ambulance providers and deterioration experts specifically for care/nursing homes to support them to raise concerns and a structured communication tool (SBARD) to ensure residents get the support they need.
+It includes a communication and escalation protocol developed with GPs, ambulance providers and deterioration experts specifically for care/nursing homes to support them to raise concerns and a structured communication tool (SBARD) to ensure residents get the support they need.

 The team offer training sessions to care home staff to teach them how to monitor the soft signs and use the RESTORE2TM templates.
 Training is offered via MS Teams/Zoom and is offered weekly.

 The Career Refresh for Medicine programme (CaReForMe) has been developed to help support doctors who have had a break in practice, including those new to the NHS, to return more easily and safely.
 It is a facilitative programme, meaning eligible doctors are still responsible for finding an appropriate post.
-Health Education England will provide information, resources and educational support to make this process easier for both doctors and their employers.
+NHS England will provide information, resources and educational support to make this process easier for both doctors and their employers.
 The programme’s educational support elements include:

 • access to e-learning